cython/cython/README.rst

 ==================

-Cython is a language that makes writing C extensions for the Python language as easy as Python itself.
-Cython is based on the well-known Pyrex, but supports more cutting edge functionality and optimizations.
+Cython is a language that makes writing C extensions for Python as easy as Python itself.
+Cython is based on Pyrex, but supports more cutting edge functionality and optimizations.

 The Cython language is very close to the Python language, but Cython